Does Comma Selection Help To Cope With Local Optima: A Tight Upper Bound

 From \Geins to \Gdrei, Corollary~\ref{cor:level} shows that after an expected number of $8t_0$ iterations, we have reached an offspring population $Q_t$ with $|Q_t \cap A_{\ge m-1}| \ge \gamma_0 \lambda = \mu$ and thus an almost perfect population $P_t$.

-\textbf{Step 2:} We now show that when $P_t$ is almost perfect, then with probability at least $1 - n^{-2}$, the same is true for $P_{t+1}$.
-Indeed, by Lemma~\ref{lem:gleich}, we have that $X := |Q_{t+1} \cap A_{\ge m-1}|$ follows a binomial law with parameters $\lambda$ and success probability at least $\frac 1e$.
+\textbf{Step 2:} We now show that when $P_t$ contains only local optima, then with probability at least $1 - n^{-2}$, the same is true for $P_{t+1}$ or the global optimum has been found.
+Indeed, by our initial assumption $k < n$, the search points on the local optimum have a \onemax-value between $1$ and $n-1$.
+Hence Lemma~\ref{lem:gleich} implies that $X := |Q_{t+1} \cap A_{\ge m-1}|$ follows a binomial law with parameters $\lambda$ and success probability at least $\frac 1e$.
 By the additive Chernoff bound (Theorem~\ref{tprobchernoffadditive01}), we have